 Among the five other brands of surgical blood heaters used in U.S. operating rooms are the CardioQuip MCH-1000, the Hemotherm 400CE Heater-Cooler from Cincinnati Sub Zero Products Inc., the HCU 40 Heater-Cooler from Maquet Cardiovascular, Medtronic’s Bio-Cal 370 Blood Temperature Control Module, and the Terumo HX2 Temperature Management System from Terumo Cardiovascular Systems Corp.

-Stay tuned to DrugNews for more updates on the infection risks related to heart surgery blood heaters.
+Stay tuned to DrugNews for more updates on the infection risks related to heart surgery blood heaters and the new surgical staples litigation.
 For those who’ve suffered infection or received notice that they may be at risk.
 Contact us today to speak with a lawyer about your legal options before it’s too late.